gferhpc/supercomputing.tue.nl/pages/documentation/software/easybuild.md

 8. Add the easyconfig file `{easyconfig}` to the `~easybuild/easyconfig` directory and commit/push to GIT.
 Take note of the structure of that dir first!

+## Building GPU easyconfig (-CUDA-xx.xx)

+When Building CUDA releated software, easybuild may complain about the cuda-compute-capabilities if so add the this option to the eb command ```--cuda-compute-capabilities=3.7,6.0,6.1,7.0,7.5,8.0,8.6``` which relflect the CUDA capabilities in the Umbrella Cluster.

 ## Fixes and workarounds:

 -   Software that uses OpenMPI cannot correctly be started by EasyBuild,